Nass-Noori/t5-imdb-sentiment-classification/README.md

 Fine-tunes [T5-small](https://huggingface.co/t5-small) on the [IMDB movie review dataset](https://huggingface.co/datasets/imdb), framing binary sentiment classification as **text-to-text generation**: instead of predicting a class index (0/1), the model is trained to generate the literal word `"positive"` or `"negative"` given a review as input.
 The same task is fine-tuned two ways — **full fine-tuning** (all ~60M parameters) and **LoRA** (a hand-implemented low-rank adapter, ~a few thousand trainable parameters) — using the exact same data pipeline, training loop, and evaluation code, so the two are directly comparable.

 ```
-Input:  "this movie was a complete waste of time"
+Input:  "this movie was completely a waste of time"
 Output: "negative"
 ```